 - Cliffs at LIC, which has a bigger top rope section

 - Brooklyn Boulders in Gowanus if you’re in BK

-- GP81, a small but fun gym started by climbers.
-All the really good climbers go here.
+- GP81, a small but fun training gym started by climbers.
+All the strong climbers go here.

 - Metrorock in BK was also a lot of fun.
-The grading was way tougher than any of the other gyms.
+The grading was way tougher than any of the gyms in the area.

 9. Ice Skate Indoors

-There are a few indoor and covered Ice-Skating rinks around town to enjoy!
+There are a few indoor and covered Ice Skating rinks around town to enjoy!
 It’s a great activity if you have kids.